Mihan786Chistie/opensource.guide/_articles/how-to-contribute.md

 ### Improve existing skills

-Whether it's coding, user interface design, graphic design, writing, or organizing, if you're looking for practice, there's a task for you on an open source project.
+Whether it's coding, UI design, graphic design, writing, or organizing, if you're looking for practice, there's a task for you on an open source project.

 ### Meet people who are interested in similar things